Mahican VTA Independent Indicative Direct

 (me, you, him, her, we, you plural, they)

-Characterized by the direction marker -ukw-.
+Characterized by the theme sign -ukw-.

-Nuyah nāāwukw.
+Nuyah naawukw.
 He sees me. (me-he sees)

-Kuyah kunāāwukw.
+Kuyah kunaawukw.
 He sees you. (you-he sees)

-You-Me and Me-You Local Independent Indicative Modes
+Local Independent Indicative Modes (You-Me and Me-You)

 Used when the verb involves non 3rd person subjects and objects.

-Kunāāwun.
+Kunaawun.
 I see you.

-Kunāāwih.
+Kunaawih.
 You saw me.

 Inanimate subject Indicative mode